Urgent help

 If your situation is urgent but you are not sure where it fits, start with support and ask to be routed to the right team.

-This page was reviewed on 17 April 2026.
-Hotline and office details were checked against the sources below.
+Checked on 18 April 2026.
+Hotline and office details on this page came from the sources below.

 - UNHCR Malawi office page